Enteee/duckpond.ch/_drafts/migrate-a-git-repository-with-submodules.md

 # The Solution: [git-submodule-url-rewrite]

-[git-submodule-url-rewrite] is a simple git command that let's you rewrite git submodule urls.
+[git-submodule-url-rewrite] is a simple git command that lets you rewrite git submodule urls.
 Installation of the command is as simple as copying the script somewhere to your `${PATH}` and making it executable.

 ```sh
 $ cd /usr/local/bin